aav7fl/website/_posts/2022-10-08-mailbox-alerts.md

 ## Conclusion

 I've been using my mailbox alert setup for the last 3 months.
 It hasn't missed a delivery yet.
 The alerts have been super convenient since we don't get mail regularly, and sometimes we'll have a late (or second) delivery at 7PM.
-The sound of something similar to a Grumman LLV chugging down the road no longer brings me to the front window to check.
+The sound of something similar to a Ford-Utilimaster FFV chugging down the road no longer brings me to the front window to check.
 I am at peace.